Nonprofit Fundraising: A Complete Overview (20+ Methods!)

 + + +

 In-kind donations are contributions of products or services that companies give to nonprofits.
-They usually encompass things like food and drinks for an event, free or discounted tax services during tax season, or equipment for a building project.
+These can encompass things like food and drinks for an event, free or discounted tax services during tax season, or equipment for a building project.

 In-kind donations usually come from companies with whom the nonprofit has a standing partnership or relationship with.

-In-kind donations help to ease a financial burden and allow nonprofits to complete the projects and host the events that they need to.
+While these are not monetary gifts, it’s important to recognize that gifts-in-kind help to ease a financial burden and allow nonprofits to complete the projects and host the events that they need to by minimizing their own financial investments.

 How to Get Started